kaigaiijuch/website/README.md

 # Website

-This is the application for generating static website of [https://kaigaiiju.ch](https://kaigaiiju.ch).
+This is the application for generating a static website for podcasts. it's currently used for [https://kaigaiiju.ch](https://kaigaiiju.ch).

 ### with github workflow